 "I'm not a fighter.
 I'm just a cook - who sometimes imagines himself to be a diplomat."

-A Talaxian denizen of the Delta Quadrant which Voyager runs into not long after arrival, Neelix is supposed to be Fun Personified.
-This didn't work out right.
+A Talaxian denizen of the Delta Quadrant which Voyager runs into not long after arrival, Neelix is was a resourceful and jovial survivalist who signs on as a guide and advisor to Janeway.
 In the meanwhile, he runs the ship's galley, serves as "morale officer," helps in trade and barter, acts as a native guide for the crew and wears really awkward costumes that look like they were salvaged from upholstery.

 Butt Monkey: In universe, one of the show's longest running gags among the crew, is Neelix's supposedly terrible cooking.
 Among the audience, his reputation was summed up by a game reviewer for Elite Force, saying that one of the best things about the game was the fact that, "you can shoot Neelix."